Poker dice: As a game

-The classic poker dice game is played with 5 dice and two or more players.
-Each player has a total of 3 rolls and the ability to hold dice in between rolls.
+The classic poker dice game is played with five six-sided dice and two or more players, but typically no more than five.
+Each player has a total of three rolls and the ability to hold dice in between rolls.
 After the three rolls, the best hand wins.
+In some variations, only two rolls are allowed, and in others, the number of dice that may be re-rolled is limited to three.
+If the first to roll uses less than three rolls, generally that limit applies to subsequent players.

+Ties are broken by the dice used in the combination, then by the dice not counted in the combination.
+For example, suppose three players each have four of a kind.
+They would rank as follows: